adamripley98/nalda/README.md

 - [X] Admin route goes to /articles/admin
 - [X] User page not always found
 - [X] Users profiles shouldn't be displayed, only admin/curators
+- [ ] Video image not showing up on thumbnail

 ## Adam
 - [X] Video edit location clearing?
 - [ ] Clear hashtag from url after google login
 - [ ] Fix issues with reviews and content displaying not chronologically
 - [ ] UpdateReviews method is unnecessary - just use setState
-- [ ] Delete review authentication check
+- [X] Delete review authentication check
+- [ ] Location for google and facebook oAuth, get rid of dummy location data

 ## Features for next update